percona/percona-xtradb-cluster/doc/source/howtos/upgrade_guide.rst

    size.
 Also, during the upgrade, the cluster will operate with an even number of nodes - the cluster may run into the split-brain problem.

-This upgrade flow auto-detects the presence of the 5.7 data directory and trigger the upgrade as part of the node bootup process.
+This upgrade flow auto-detects the presence of the 5.7 data directory and triggers the upgrade as part of the node bootup process.
 The data directory is upgraded to be compatible with |pxc| |version|.
 Then the node joins the cluster and enters synced state.
 The 3-node cluster is restored with 2 nodes running |pxc|